jamesbrq/MLSSRandomizer/README.md

 # Discord

-[Discord](https://discord.gg/MVZ3hDyAuY) if you have any questions, concerns, and the like.
+[Discord](https://discord.gg/MVZ3hDyAuY) if you have any questions, or just wanna hang out.
 We also hold races sometimes.

 # Emotracker